-An externally threaded fastener that has thread form which prohibits assembly with a nut having a straight thread of multiple pitch length is a screw.
-(Example: wood screws, tapping screws.)
+An externally threaded fastener that has a thread form that prohibits assembly with a nut having a straight thread of multiple pitch lengths is a screw. (example: wood screws, tapping screws.)

 Internal threads refer to those on nuts and tapped holes, while external threads are those on bolts, studs, or screws.
 Threads can be produced by either cutting or rolling.

-Cut threading is a process by which steel is cut away from a round bar of steel to form the threads.
+Cut threading is a process by which steel is cut away from a round steel bar to form the threads.

 Advantages of Cut Threading: